Embattled actor Spacey to receive excellence award in Italy - ExBulletin

 Embattled actor Spacey to receive excellence award in Italy

-ROME (AP) Two weeks after a New York jury sided with Kevin Spacey in a sexual abuse trial, an Italian film museum announced Thursday that the actor will receive a lifetime achievement award. career and would give a master class there early next year.
+ROME (AP) Two weeks after a New York jury on the side of Kevin Spacey in a sexual abuse trial, an Italian film museum announced on Thursday that the actor will receive a lifetime achievement award and give a masterclass there early next year.

 Enzo Ghigo, president of the National Museum of Cinema in the northern city of Turin, said the class and award honoring Spaceys contribution to the growth of cinema would take place on January 16, 2023.
 The event is expected to also include a projection. from a Spacey movie, though Ghigo didn’t say which one.